easafe/purescript-flame/docs/views.md

       update :: model -> message -> model
 }
 ```
 the `view` field maps the current state to markup.
-Whenever the model is updated, flame will patch the DOM by calling `view` with the new state.
+Whenever the model is updated, flame patches the DOM by calling `view` with the new state.

 A custom DSL, defined by the type `Html`, is used to write markup.
 You will likely need to qualify imports, e.g., prefix HE for HTML elements and HA for HTML attributes, properties and events